solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * 0 csarven: May be generally useful for [ap].
 May [d].
 * 0 jaxoncreed:
+* +1 KaiGilb: graphMetrix

 ### Conditional access by payment
 URL: https://solid.github.io/authorization-panel/wac-ucr/#conditional-payment

 * +0 csarven: Generally useful for [ap] in that it can handle server's response to client error eg. prompt user with "Payment Required".
 May [d].
+* +0 Kai Gilb: graphMetrix.
+Sounds cool, but maybe it could be handled by other means integrating with pay wall etc.

 ## Permissioning Applications